What Is a History and Archeology Moment?

 - Shahr-e Gour near Shiraz: This remote ancient city was the first circle city of Iran built during the Achaemenid era.
 Once, it was a lush fruitful city resided by affluent dwellers but finally abandoned during the Qajar era in the 18th

-- The underground city of Nushabad near Kashan: An underground city from the Sasanian era which was built in 3 levels with 4 to 18 meters deep down the ground.
+- The underground city of Nushabad near Kashan: An underground city from the Sasanian era which was built on 3 levels with 4 to 18 meters deep down the ground.
 It was suitable for 3 weeks of living.
-A complicated ventilation system, water cistern and different spaces and rooms made it a good shelter against the enemy.
+A complicated ventilation system, water cistern, and different spaces and rooms made it a good shelter against the enemy.

 - Kharaanagh village in Yazd: Silence and old buildings with a beautiful view of far farming land and mountain in an abandoned 4000-year village in the desert.
 Stroll through the houses and alleys of this ghost town, and enjoy the stunning views from the rooftops of houses in this small mud-brick jewel.

 - Jameh Mosque of Isfahan (UNESCO World Heritage): You can feel the history in this Mosque.
 It dates back to the 8th century.
 One moment you’re in a room that dates back to the Safavid era (16-17th century), and then when you step through the next door, you’re in a Seljuk era prayer hall from the 11th